 - You’re not working full-time at RCLC.
 Ministry schools often require an all-out commitment to the program, consuming the student’s day from morning through evening and involve a lot of study.
 This can mean that it’s tough to get a job or enjoy life apart from the program.
 RCLC students do get real-life ministry experience through ministry practicums.
 However, our practicums are limited to 15 hours per week, giving a full-time student the time to complete their studies or get a job, if they desire.
 You’ll have all the breaks that a normal university in the US takes–Christmas, Spring Break, etc. Plus, you’ll have time to develop friendships with the people you’re studying with.

 - You’re getting a lot of ministry experience and personal mentoring from the leadership at a local church.
-Often, ministry schools can so focus on traveling or working on projects in the church that they end up having much exposure to the way the local church functions.
-At RCLC, First Assembly Community Ministries (FACM) is the point of connection and offers plenty of experience in a local church setting.
+Often, ministry schools can so focus on traveling or working on projects in the church that they end up having much less exposure to the way the local church functions.
+At RCLC, River City Church is the point of connection and offers plenty of experience in a local church setting.
 All RCLC students attend the weekly worship, leadership lesson and meeting for the whole staff.
 RCLC students are paired up with a mentoring pastor in the church who takes time to get to know you and help you grow personally.
-Also, as the lead pastor, I spend half an hour per week with all students talking about books the students are reading and delivering leadership development content and having open conversations about what a life in ministry means.
+Also, as the lead pastor, I spend half an hour per week with all students delivering leadership development content and having open conversations about what a life in ministry means.